GSA/digitalgov.gov/content/events/2020/01/2020-01-16-uswds-january-monthly-call.md

 - [Join our community](https://digital.gov/communities/uswds/)
 - [Follow @uswds on Twitter](https://twitter.com/uswds)

----

-Questions about this event or future events?
-Send them to [digitalgovu@gsa.gov](mailto:digitalgovu@gsa.gov).

 _This talk is hosted by the [U.S. Web Design System](https://designsystem.digital.gov/) and Digital.gov._